Published

 OUR FAVORITE NOOTROPICS

-Ginkgo – Ginkgo is a powerful brain ally, rich in protective flavonoids and proanthocyanidins.
-It is a vascular tonic that supports healthy blood flow and circulation, and is slightly bitter which helps to cool an ‘overheated’ mind.
+Ginkgo – This ancient, aesthetic tree species has endured multiple extinctions and continues to thrive in many different conditions – a sweet sentiment when it comes to brain health and nootropics.
+Some say that a few Ginkgo trees found in China are over 2,500 years old.
+Therefore, it’s no surprise that this wise plant is a powerful brain ally, rich in protective flavonoids and proanthocyanidins.
+As a vascular tonic, Ginkgo supports healthy blood flow and circulation, and is slightly bitter which helps to cool an ‘overheated’ mind.
 Gingko supports cerebrovascular health and helps to improve memory and concentration.
 While this herb supports us almost immediately in-the-moment, it’s best when taken as a tonic over time to gradually and consistently support focus and brain health.
-Ginkgo is the star herb in our Focus Juice formula, a spunky tincture that really gets you going before a workout or laptop sesh.
+Especially because Ginkgo regulates neurotransmitters, the chemicals that allow your neurons to communicate with one another throughout your body.
+And, neurotransmitters, like dopamine, often take a while to be restored or regulated.

-Gotu Kola – Gotu Kola has a long history of use in Ayurveda, and is considered to be a rejuvenating tonic for vitality and memory.
+Gotu Kola – Gotu Kola has a LONG history of use in Ayurveda, and is considered to be a rejuvenating tonic for vitality and memory.
 Like Ginkgo, Gotu Kola also supports vascular health and can be used internally or topically to heal or support healthy and lustrous hair, skin and nails.
-Interestingly, both of these uses are reflected in the way animals interact with this restorative, regenerating plant.
+Interestingly, both of these uses are reflected in the way animals interact with this restorative, regenerating plant!
+Promising research suggests that Gotu Kola can actually encourage dendritic arborization – the process by which neurons develop new dendritic trees and branches to form synapses in your brain (1).
+Clinical trials have shown that Gotu Kola, both in extract and dried form, improved cognitive function for healthy middle aged and elderly folks as well as elderly populations with mild levels of cognitive impairment (2).
+And, finally, various research endeavors report that Gotu Kola may have an antidepressant and anxiolytic effect and improve sleep disorders, like insomnia (3).
+Overall, it is clear that this revered herb has a profound ability to improve a diverse range of brain functions, from mood to memory.
 Gotu Kola can be consumed as a tincture, powder or capsule, and can also be found in our Focus Juice blend.

 Leave a Comment